pacokwon/whisper/README.md

 ## Running the Interpreter

 ### REPL
-You can simply spin up an interactive REPL with [`stack`](https://docs.haskellstack.org/en/stable/).
+You can easily spin up an interactive REPL with [`stack`](https://docs.haskellstack.org/en/stable/).

 ```bash
 $ stack run whisper-exe